janouser11/backstopJS/README.md

 #####If using *nvm*
 Navigate (```cd backstopJS```) into the root of the project and run ```nvm use 5.9``` and then ```npm install```.

-If refering to BackstopJS documention, the installation and usage commands can be ignored.
+If referring to BackstopJS documentation, the installation and usage commands can be ignored.
 Use only the commands below for this project.

 ##Getting Started
-Navigate to your project folder inside of ```backstopJS/Projects```.
 If your project is not in ```Projects```, create a new one with your project name.

-After creating new folder, copy everything inside of ```backstopJS/Projects/Prototype``` into your project folder.
+If a new folder is created, copy everything inside of ```backstopJS/Projects/Prototype``` into your project folder.
 (This includes a backstop_data folder and backstop.js file)

 Use the new ```backstop.js``` file as a template to begin customizing your project in ```backstopJs/Projects/ProjectName/backstop.js```